 · Computational scientists building high-fidelity digital twins

-· Developers of fuel cell, heat transfer, FSI, and multiphase flow models
+· Developers of FSI, and multiphase flow models

 · HPC specialists seeking modular and scalable CFD multiphysics solutions